Depression – a journey into the Light

 Aromatherapy for Depression

 Lavender bliss To enjoy the calming effect of lavender, use 4 drops of lavender essential oil to 10ml of base oil and massage it into your arms and temples.
 Lavender oil can be replaced with any other oil, according to your needs.
 Inhalation Add drops of essential oil to a bowl of hot water and inhale it through mouth and nose covering head with a towel for up to 5 minutes.
-Tea Pup half a teaspoon of lavender (dried flowers 1-1.5g), to the warmed teapot and pour into it 200ml of freshly boiled water.
+Tea Put half a teaspoon of lavender (dried flowers 1-1.5g), to the warmed teapot and pour into it 200ml of freshly boiled water.
 Cover the teapot to limit the loss of volatiles of the plant.
 Leave it for 10-15 minutes, until it brews.
 Drink it two times during the day and before going to bed.
-Bath Run a deep warm bath at bedtime and add 3 drops of essential oil before getting into the bath.
+Bath Run a deep warm bath at bedtime and add 3 drops of essential oil mixed with carrier oil before getting into the bath.
 Lower the lights, or use only a candle, and relax.
 Think calm thoughts and let the tension sidle off into the water.
 Aromatherapy Massage for Depression Aromatherapy treatments have a wonderful energising, uplifting effect on the nervous system and help lift the Spirit.
 Essential oils can help balance, relax and restore the nervous system.

 Some food can influence the action of substances (neurotransmitters), which in our brain are responsible for mood and well-being.